EmumbaOrg/VectorDBBench/infra/README.md

 **Note:** If the tools mentioned above are already deployed or benchmark is not required to be run on certain cloud provider, you can skip the cli tool for that provider.

 ## ARCHITECTURE LAYOUT
 Following architecture has been used in the creation of resources.
-The resources highlighted in blue box is the machine which runs the terraform scripts.
+The resource highlighted in blue box is the machine that runs the terraform scripts.
 The architecture can be setup on local machine as well as a virtual machine provisioned on any cloud provider.
 To reduce the dependency to run the local machine for extended period, a virtual machine has already been deployed in a separate resource group as shown in the layout.
 The resources highlighted in the green box are the resources which will be provisioned as a result of execution of these scripts.
-An object storage is also required to initialize remote backend for terraform which terraform uses to identify an activity if multiple users are running the benchmark simulatanously.
+An object storage is also required to initialize remote backend for terraform which terraform uses to identify an activity if multiple users are running the benchmark simultaneously.
 The workflow will create four types of resources on aforementioned cloud providers, namely:-
 1. Virtual private network (VPC) / Virtual network (VNET) - for resource deployment in dedicated subnets
 2. Benchmark virtual machine - to run Hammerdb and VectorDB benchmark
 3. Managed PostgreSQL machine - to evaluate performance of managed PostgreSQL machine
-4. Self hosted PostgreSQL machine - to determine the performance of self managed open source PostgreSQL
+4. Self-hosted PostgreSQL machine - to determine the performance of self managed open source PostgreSQL
 ![MSFT Terraform deployment](https://github.com/user-attachments/assets/b2738417-3912-4781-b590-fbcf201c2e8f)

 ## DIRECTORY STRUCTURE